 Your little ones will be so excited by this simple concoction that you’ll have no problem filling up their bellies on October 31st!

 And if you’re also looking for Halloween toddler play ideas, then this Halloween jelly is great fun for messy sensory play.
-If your toddler likes to get their hands dirty then add this to the list of favourite Halloween activities for toddlers.

 Happy Haunting!
 Here is how to make spooky kids Halloween jelly.

-Related Post: How To Make A Christmas Salt Dough Ornament
+How To Make A Christmas Salt Dough Ornament

 What you will need for the halloween jelly